Zettlr/zettlr-docs/docs/en/installing-pandoc.md

 ### Install using the official installer

 To install Pandoc the old way, simply head over to the [download page](https://github.com/jgm/pandoc/releases/latest) and get the macOS installer.
-Once it is done, pandoc should be available on your system.
+Once it is done, Pandoc should be available on your system.
 Please remember that by installing Pandoc this way, you need to check for updates manually.

 ## Linux